rickbsgu/rickb-recipes/recipes/italian/carbonara.md

 ---
 ### Description

-Invented by the Italians, improved by the French, and perfected by Moi!!
+> Invented by the Italians, improved by the French, and perfected by Moi!!

 This is not a light dish.
 Forget diets, calorie counting, cholesterol watching, or anything else considered "healthy".
+The goal here is a rich, satisfying meal.

-The frech add the egg yolk.
+The French are responsible for adding the egg yolk.
+You can leave it out, but it really enriches the sauce.
 I think it's a great addition.

 Traditionally, carbonara does not have mushrooms.
 We like mushrooms.
-Some french restaurants serve it with mushrooms, some don't.
+Some French restaurants serve it with mushrooms, some don't.

 We like mushrooms.